 What information do Servicemembers need to logon to SOES?

 Servicemembers need a Common Access Card (CAC) or a DoD Self-Service (DS) Logon.
-Use of the Internet Explorer browser is advised.

 How long will it take for changes made in SOES to be effective?